 'The whole charges of keeping and planting Greenewch parke wth the 16 Coppices and dwarfe Orchard for the space of these years, beginning at our Lady day [25 March] 1662 & ending at our La:day [25 March] 1665 and building the gardenhouse.'

-It would have been simple enough for Thacker or Place to replace the Castle with the Observatory and scrub out the fountains from the Parterre.
-If this was the case, the failure of Thacker to change the number of coppices from 14 to 16 requires explanation.
+It would have been simple enough for Thacker or Place to copy the earlier plan, replace the Castle with the Observatory and scrub out the fountains from the Parterre.
+If this was the case, the failure to change the number of coppices from 14 to 16 requires explanation.
 Perhaps the exact number was considered unimportant.
-It is also possible, given their distance from the Observatory, that neither Thacker, Place or Flamsteed realised that the number shown was no longer correct.
+It is also possible, given their distance from the Observatory, that neither Thacker, Place nor Flamsteed realised that the number shown was no longer correct.
 Although it never happened, Flamsteed originally planned to publish all or most of the 12 Francis Place etchings in his Historia in the manner of earlier astronomers.
 As such, they were designed to show the Observatory in the best possible light.
 An earlier masterplan showing the avenues as complete would have suited Flamsteed's needs very well even if at the time of the Observatory's founding there were still many trees to be planted or re-planted.

 There is no contemporary account in which the number of etchings completed by Place for Flamsteed is recorded.
 Given that there are only two known copies of the Pepys Plan, some have questioned whether it was really part of the set.
 The evidence that it is, is circumstantial but compelling.
 Firstly, when Pepys came to mount his collection of topographical prints in 1700, he mounted all the Francis Place etchings together (twelve in total), with the Title Plate being glued onto the rear of the Plan (which was folded in).
 More importantly, when writing to Abraham Sharp on 21 April 1721, Joseph Crosthwait (who was preparing Flamsteed's Historia for publication) wrote: